Last updated Wednesday 18 December 2018

 It is a good idea to keep a supply of medicines, and tinned, frozen and long-life foods to avoid going out if it is icy and make a list of emergency numbers.

 Speak to your pharmacist as soon as you start to feel unwell, even if it is just a cold or cough.
-The NHS non-emergency number 111 is available to contact for out of hours advice.
-It’s fast, easy and free to speak to a highly trained adviser, supported by healthcare professionals.
+Don’t forget there is a new Enhanced Access service with local GPs which means people can now make appointments for the evening, weekends and bank holidays.
+Patients need to be registered with a local GP surgery and can book appointments in the usual way through their GP.
+For out of hours advice that’s fast, easy and free contact NHS non-emergency number 111 to speak to a highly trained adviser, supported by healthcare professionals.
 They will ask a series of questions to assess symptoms and immediately direct people to the best medical care.
 For further advice on keeping well visit www.nhs.uk/staywell

 Help with Heating